rtyle/xtsync/README.md

 The ./source library consists of FLAC and MP3 files (all other files are ignored).
-Source FLAC files are transcoded to MP3 in the ./target tree and will include, potentially, an embedded, scaled, front-cover tag from a source-folder-adjacent folder.jpg file.
+Source FLAC files are transcoded to MP3 in the ./target tree and will include, potentially, an embedded, scaled, front-cover tag from a source-adjacent folder.jpg file.
 Source MP3 files are hard linked to in the target.

 Target files that are not mapped from the source are deleted.